standard-library/wire-o/README.md

 ## The Endpoint

-After you run `serverless deploy`, you will have created an API Gateway endpoint that accepts POST requests and triggers a Lambda Function to run.
+After you have deployed Wire-O, you will have created an API Gateway endpoint that accepts POST requests and triggers a Lambda Function to run.
 You will see the URL in your console output, which will look something like this:

 `https://o64722rmyh.execute-api.us-east-1.amazonaws.com/dev/merge`